The Artist | Ashley McIsaac

-Raised in Camrose, Alberta, I spent my childhood and teenage years mostly drawing and colouring, giving way to my perfectionist nature.
-In my senior year of high school, it was my first acrylic on canvas painting assignment that lit a fire in my soul.
-I had finally found a way to express myself without the restraints of perfectionism.
-Within a few years, I started to create paintings for my family and friends, which led to displaying and selling my work in Merchants Tea & Coffee House.
-I enjoyed being a part of the 2011 & 2012 Camrose Art Walks, and enjoyed getting involved in local causes through painting donations.
+Raised in Camrose, Alberta, I spent my childhood and teenage years mostly drawing and colouring.
+In my senior year of high school, it was my first acrylic on canvas painting assignment that lit a fire in my soul, thus starting an ongoing journey of self discovery through intuitive art.
+Within a few years, I started to create paintings for my family and friends, which led to displaying and selling my work through a local merchant and the Camrose Art Walk.

 Since moving to my new home of Spruce Grove in 2014, my journey of personal growth has been a winding road, with many lessons to be learned.
 I am ready to take a leap of faith and put myself and my art out there – what you put out into the universe, you get back.

 You will currently find me working alongside Wes Leonard, a close friend and fantastic metal artist who is graciously spending some time teaching me the processes that go into designing and creating metal sculptures using the lost foam casting process.
 Following the same idea as my paintings, I take an intuitive approach to the sculpturing process, beginning with a blank page that becomes an intuitive sketch.
 This sketch is then used to design the foam cast for what will become a metal artwork.